 There plenty of debate about whether plants or animals are a better source of nutrition.
-Some people prefer and do better with more plant based products while other prefer or do better with more animal based products.
+Some people prefer and do better with more plant based products while others prefer more animal based products.

-Plant based foods tend to be more nutritious in terms of nutrients per calorie and have a lower energy density which may be good if you are trying to lose weight.
-Animal products can be more bioavailable and more energy dense which will enable you to get more calories in and hence potentially more nutrients.
+Plant based foods tend to be more nutritious in terms of nutrients per calorie and have a lower energy density which may be useful if you are trying to lose weight.
+By contrast, the nutrients in animal products can be more bioavailable and more energy dense which will enable you to get more calories in and hence potentially more nutrients.

-The Nutrient Optimiser gives you a shortlist of foods that contain the nutrients you are getting less of.
+The Nutrient Optimiser gives you a short list of foods that contain the nutrients you are getting less of.
 These are typically a range of vegetables, animal products and seafood.
-(Nuts and seeds and dairy will usually make the list if your goal is not weight loss).
+Nuts and seeds and dairy may make the short list if your goal is not weight loss.
 You can then chose from within this short list of foods based on your appetite and preferences.

 What other tests can I use?

 The Nutrient Optimiser uses your food log to identify where you are not meeting the Recommended Daily Intake levels of the essential nutrients.
-Keep in mind though these DRI values are based on broad population studies and don’t take into account an individual’s diet and metabolism.
+Keep in mind though these DRI values don’t take into account an individual’s diet and metabolism.

 When will the Nutrient Optimiser be available?